Death of Michael Stewart: Grand jury investigation and trials

 Prosecutor Morgenthau went to the second trial with two theories, one of neck injury leading to the death and the other that beatings caused cardiac arrest.
 Prosecutors pushed for second degree manslaughter to be charged if it was determined the officers recklessly caused the death.
 The jury was instructed that to support a charge of criminally negligent homicide, they had to find that the officers failed to take reasonable steps to prevent death.
-The prosecution hoped to establish a law requiring officers to “have an affirmative duty to protect prisoners in their custody from abuse”.
+The prosecution hoped to establish a law requiring officers to "have an affirmative duty to protect prisoners in their custody from abuse".

-William McKechnie, of the Transit Patrolman's Benevolent Association, denied the officers' role in the death stating, “If someone dies of a heart attack, we are not doctors”.
+William McKechnie, of the Transit Patrolman's Benevolent Association, denied the officers' role in the death stating, "If someone dies of a heart attack, we are not doctors".
 The New York Civil Liberties Union believed the second set of indictments signaled a new direction in how prosecutors treat police abuse cases.
-Richard Emery, a lawyer for the New York Civil Liberties Union, stated, “The theory underlining this case is perhaps the most important development in stemming the tide of police abuse.
+Richard Emery, a lawyer for the New York Civil Liberties Union, stated, "The theory underlining this case is perhaps the most important development in stemming the tide of police abuse.
 It makes police officers strictly responsible for their prisoners.
-It holds them accountable.”
+It holds them accountable."
 On November 24, 1985, the six officers were acquitted by an all-white jury.

-In 1987, the 11 officers and the MTA were charged with a $40-million civil suit filed by the Stewart family which prompted hundreds of off-duty transit police officers to march along Madison Avenue in front of the MTA's headquarters carrying signs reading “End the witch hunt” and “When are we finally innocent?”
-In August 1990, Stewart's parents and his siblings John and Lisha Cole Stewart settled the civil suit out of court for $1.7 million.
-As of 1990, the police and city officials stated they were not to blame for the death of Michael Stewart.
+In 1987, the Stewart family brought $40-million civil lawsuit against the eleven officers and the MTA.
+Consequently, hundreds of off-duty transit police officers marched along Madison Avenue in front of the MTA's headquarters carrying signs reading "End the witch hunt" and "When are we finally innocent?"
+In August 1990, Stewart's parents and his siblings John and Lisha Cole Stewart settled the civil lawsuit out of court for $1.7 million.
+Neither the police nor city officials took responsibility for the death of Michael Stewart.